rackerlabs/support-how-to/content/dedicated-hosting/manage-dns-records-in-the-myrackspace-portal.md

 ### Modify DNS zone TTL settings

-When you modify DNS zone TTL settings, you can adjust the TTL for all zones, or specifically for an individual zone.
+When you modify DNS zone TTL settings, you can adjust the TTL for all zones or specifically for an individual zone.

 #### Modify TTL settings for all zones

 Start from the [DNS Zone List](https://my.rackspace.com/portal/domain/list) and perform the following steps:

 1. Click **Actions > Modify all TTLs**.
-2. Enter a new TTL in seconds ranging from 300 to 864400.
+2. Enter a new TTL in seconds, ranging from 300 to 864400.
 3. Click **Modify All TTLs** to save the change for all zones.

 #### Modify TTL settings for a single zone